francomceballos/Inventarios-APP-FrontEnd-Angular/README.md

 # Angular Frontend for Inventory Management

 This project is the frontend interface for an inventory management system built with Angular.
 It communicates with a backend API to manage products and inventory data.
+This is a passion project aimed at learning fullstack development using Angular and Java.

 ## Features